daybarr/timelapse/README.md

 * [SSH Server](https://play.google.com/store/apps/details?id=com.icecoldapps.sshserver)
 * [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm)

+## How to run
 Copy the Tasker configuration [userbackup.xml](userbackup.xml) into the Tasker directory at the root of the sdcard of the phone.
 From within Tasker, import this (Menu, Data, Restore).
 The config makes use of the [getFormattedDate task](http://tasker.wikidot.com/getformatteddate) for Tasker.

+On the server, setup a virtualenv and install the python requirements

+    mkvirtualenv timelapse
+    pip install -r server/requirements.txt

+Run download.py to download all the photos that have been taken, and remove them from the phone.